 If you want just to talk with a small group of friends while playing some games, both Skype and Discord will get the job done.
 However, Discord stands out by giving you the option to run the app in a browser, letting you change individual people's mic levels and offering an overall lower-latency voice chat, which helps when talking to people across the globe.

-If you've installed the Discord app on your PC, you can access it through an overlay while playing games.
-Then, you can either tweak audio levels or type something quickly without having to alt/tab to another window.
+If you've installed the Discord app on your PC, you also have the option of having it run as an overlay while you're playing games.
+This makes it easy to tweak audio levels or type something quickly without having to alt/tab to another window.

 Where can I use Discord?